xockcin/whytarot/DIARY.md

 The first task is to create the menu.
 I will begin by copy-pasting the entire container that I put my FAQ in last night and put it in the Index page, just to establish the space, and then convert it from a scrolling text body into a menu.
 The best way to do it would probably be with rows: One container, one row, four columns.

 Not sure yet about colors and other razzle-dazzle.
 I do know that I want it to hide whenever a modal is active, and to appear and disappear with a flipping animation.

+# 2/9/21

+Today I will actually do what I said I was going to do yesterday.
+I will start by copy-pasting the content div from the about page